statuc30721/eks_class06_aws_arma/ec2-bastion-deployment/ec2-bastion-notes.md

 To obtain the password of the bastion EC2 instance you will need to know the password.
 The default username for a windows EC2 instance is Administrator

-In the terraform code the Windows EC2 instance ouputs its instance ID.
+In the terraform code the Windows EC2 instance outputs its instance ID.

-1. Get the descrypted password.
+1. Get the decrypted password.
 [NOTE] You must have the PEM file that matches the name of the key that was used when the EC2 instance was deployed.
-In this project a key named bastionkey was used.
+In this project a key named "bastionkey" was used.
 You will need to change the name of that file to match a key you have in your AWS region where you deploy the EKS cluster and the EC2 bastion.

 In this example command you will need to replace the instance-id value with the value of your actual EC2 instance and also provide the path to the encryption key .pem file.